 The author has endeavored to write this book so that it will appeal to both the student and instructor.
 Through the years, many people have helped in its development, and I will always be grateful for their valued suggestions and comments.
-Specifically, I wish to thank all the individuals who have contributed their comments relative to preparing the fourteenth edition of this work, and in particular, R. Bankhead of Highline Community College, K. Cook-Chennault of Rutgers, the State University of New Jersey, E. Erisman, College of Lake County Illinois, M. Freeman of the University of Alabama, A. Itani of the University of Nevada, Y. Laio of Arizona State University, H. Lu of University of Texas at Dallas, T. Miller of Oregon State University, J. Morgan of Texas A & M University, R. Neptune of the University of Texas, I. Orabi of the University of New Haven, M. Reynolds of the University of Arkansas, N. Schulz of the University of Portland, C. Sulzbach of the Colorado School of Mines, T. Tan, University of Memphis, R. Viesca of Tufts University, G. Young, Oklahoma State University, and P. Ziehl of the University of South Carolina.
+Specifically, I wish to thank all the individuals who have contributed their comments relative to preparing the fourteenth edition of this work, and in particular, O. Barton, Jr. of the U.S. Naval Academy, K. Cook-Chennault at Rutgers, the State University of New Jersey, Robert Viesca of Tufts University, Ismail Orabi of the University of New Haven, Paul Ziehl of the University of South Carolina, Yabin Laio of Arizona State University, Niki Schulz of the University of Portland, Michael Reynolds of the University of Oregon State University and Ahmad Itani of the University of Nevada.

 There are a few other people that I also feel deserve particular recognition.
-These include comments sent to me by J. Dix, H. Kuhlman, S. Larwood, D. Pollock, and H. Wenzel.
+These include comments sent to me by J. Dix, H. Kuhlman, S. Larwood, D. Pollock, H. Wenzel.
 A long-time friend and associate, Kai Beng Yap, was of great help to me in preparing and checking problem solutions.
 A special note of thanks also goes to Kurt Norlin of Bittner Development Group in this regard.
-During the production process I am thankful for the assistance of Martha McMaster, my copy editor, and Rose Kernan, my production editor as well as my wife, Conny, who have helped prepare the manuscript for publication.
+During the production process I am thankful for the assistance of Martha McMaster, my proofreader and Rose Kernan, my production editor.
+Also, to my wife, Conny, who helped in the preparation of the manuscript for publication.